It is a derivative type of Stryker armored car. I made it from October 2013 to January 2014.

-Since I usually make WWII tank and their main weapon is large cannon barrel, I have a strange feeling when I think that such-shaped things are the main weapon, prime arms.
+Since I usually make WWII tanks and their main weapon is a large cannon barrel, I have a strange feeling when I think that such-shaped things are the main weapon, prime arms.
 Weapon performance is continuing to go up.

-Almost assembly process was completed.
-It is like a ship if the tires are not attached… Instruction manual said the antennas are made of runner stretching, but I made them from a 0.2mm metal wire from preventing damage.
+Almost the assembly process was completed.
+It is like a ship if the tires are not attached… The instruction manual said the antennas are made of runner stretching, but I made them from a 0.2mm metal wire from preventing damage.

 There are no parts to support the left side attached pole that I used the jerrican fixed belt.
 In this kit, many belts are included.
 This kit required many parts attached for using instant glue, my hands are completely covered with this glue…

 Since the exhaust cover which was not in M1126 was attached by etching, I used it.
 It’s an option, not necessary to be attached, although it seems that the real vehicle under operation has equipped that cover very well these days.